Azure/open-service-broker-azure/docs/quickstart-minikube.md

     ```

    **Note**
-   The helm chart is configured to set the minimum stability level of the broker to `preview`,
-   meaning that only services that are marked `preview` or `stable` will be available from the broker.
+    Open Service Broker for Azure provides a number of services and each of these services is implemented by a separate module.
+The module stability is independent of the broker stability level and each module defines it's stability level, ranging from `experimental` to `stable`.
+The broker can be configured to expose only services above a stability threshold.
+The helm chart currently configures the broker only load services that are marked `preview` or `stable`.
 This is currently Azure Database for MySQL, Azure Database for PostgreSQL and Azure SQL Database.
-   If you would like to use other services, you will need to add an additional flag to your helm install
+If you would like to use other services, you will need to add an additional flag to your helm install command:
-   command:

    ```console
    helm install azure/open-service-broker-azure --name osba --namespace osba \